sdeleuze/spring-boot-kotlin-demo/README.md

 # Spring Boot Kotlin sample project

 This is the source code for the a sample Spring Boot application developed with Kotlin and Spring Data JPA.

+**See also https://github.com/spring-guides/tut-spring-boot-kotlin for a more complete Spring Boot + Kotlin + JPA example.**

 You can launch the application with by running: